MELAINGB/MELAINGB/README.md

 - 👋 Hi, I’m @Melain GB
-- 👀 I’m interested in developpement web
+- 👀 I’m interested in developpement web junior
 - 🌱 I’m currently learning JavaScript, Robotframework, python, nodejs
-- 💞️ I’m looking to collaborate on de new projet and i'm looking also for the new collaborate
+- 💞️ I am looking to collaborate on IT projects and I am also seeking collaborators to work on projects together.
 - 📫 How to reach me by my portfolio
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...